apramus/seaweed-biodiversity-effects/README.md

 [//]: # (seaweed-trophicDivPart: Additive partition of seaweed biodiversity effects across trophic levels)
 [//]: # (Repo for Ramus & Long In Review)
 [//]: # (Additive partition of seaweed biodiversity effects across trophic levels)
-## Repo for Ramus & Long (In Review)
+# Repo for Ramus & Long (In Review)

 This repository contains the data and code used to replicate the analysis and figures presented in

-   Ramus AP, Long ZT (In Review) Effects of macroalgal species identity and richness on secondary production in benthic marine communities. *Journal* Issue:Page-Range. [doi link]
+* Ramus AP, Long ZT (In Review) Effects of macroalgal species identity and richness on secondary production in benthic marine communities. *Journal* Issue:Page-Range. [doi link]

 `The authors request that you cite the above article when using these data or modified code to prepare a publication.`

 The files contained by this repository are numbered sequentially in the order they appear in our data analysis and figure generation workflow, each of which is described below.
-To use our code, you will need R installed with the `cowplot`, `dplyr`, `ecodist`, `egg`, `ggplot2`, `MASS`, `plyr`, `reshape2`, and `vegan` libraries, including their dependencies.
+To use our code, you will need the latest version of R installed with the `cowplot`, `dplyr`, `ecodist`, `egg`, `ggplot2`, `MASS`, `plyr`, `reshape2`, and `vegan` libraries, including their dependencies.

-## `1-ramus-thesis-data-cleaned.csv’
+## `1-ramus-thesis-data-cleaned.csv`

 The dataset used to generate all analyses and figures presented in the paper.